sorinboia/nginx-experience-aws/guide/8cleanup.md

 cd terraform
 terraform destroy
 ```
+&nbsp;&nbsp;

 Finally, delete the `NGINX-EKS` stack in the [CloudFormation console](https://eu-central-1.console.aws.amazon.com/cloudformation/home?region=eu-central-1#/).

-:warning: Please note: it will also delete the Cloud9 instance.
+:warning: Please note: this will also delete the Cloud9 IDE instance.

 &nbsp;&nbsp;

 ## Feedback

-The code in this repo is constantly under improvement.
+The code in this repo is under constant development.

 For any feedback or suggestions, either open an [Issue](https://github.com/sorinboia/nginx-experience-aws/issues) on GitHub, or contact: